 First, the rule will lead many individuals who purchase short-term plans to lack the coverage they need if and when medical care is necessary.
 As Amici explained in their comments on the proposed rule, many consumers may purchase these short-term plans without realizing they do not cover benefits these consumers will need, such as preventive services, maternity care, or new cancer care.
 E.g., Comment of American Cancer Society Cancer Action Network, April 20, 2018, at 7 ["ACS CAN Comment"].
 Other individuals may purchase these plans because they are unaware that their preexisting conditions will preclude them from securing the treatment they need.
 E.g., Comment of American Cancer Society Cancer Action Network et al., April 23, 2018, at 6 ["Joint Comment"].
 And still others may find themselves with unexpected medical needs that are not covered by these short-term policies-leaving them with a gap in critical coverage until the open enrollment period for ACA-compliant policies.
 E.g., Comment of American Lung Association, April 23, 2018, at 2 ["ALA Comment"]; Karen Pollitz et al., Understanding Short-Term Limited-Duration Health Insurance (Apr.
-23, 2018)22 (no available short-term plans cover maternity care).
+23, 2018) (no available short-term plans cover maternity care); Comment of Consortium for Citizens with Disabilities Health Task Force, April 23, 2018, at 3-4 (43% of short-term plans do not cover mental health services and 71% do not cover outpatient prescription drugs).
 Such concerns are magnified because insurance brokers have in the past fraudulently misled consumers into believing that short-term plans are ACA-compliant.
 ACS CAN Comment at 9; Comment of Federal AIDS Policy Partnership, April 23, 2018, at 3.